Looks like Slack doesn’t meet your needs.

 Here’s a video telling us more about Slack.

 Let’s see what are the “pros” of using Slack compared to other team communication alternatives.

 - It’s hip.
-I’ve talked to many CEOs and founders and of course, everyone knows about Slack.
+I’ve talked to many CEOs and founders.
+No matter their management styles, the size of their businesses or the industry they are in, everyone knows about Slack.
 Moreover, they are convinced that everything about this tool is cool – from its sassy bots to charismatic copywriting.
 You’ve probably come across those Slack fans desperately hunting after Slack socks or stickers.
 When I ask my friends “What’s cool about this app?” it usually gets hard to explain.
 “Well, it’s popular and everyone is using it”.
 When I mention integrations, everyone knows about them, but very few I’ve talked to actually integrated Slack with the other software they use at work.
 Therefore, let’s continue the list with:

 - Integrations.
 Slack has over 800 integrations with different software.
 If you are far from technology, the word itself may confuse you.
 The best way of understanding how integrations work is to explain it with the actual benefits you get using them at work.
 What software do you usually use?
 MailChimp?
 Zendesk?
 Salesforce?
 Imagine all of the notifications from these software tools coming to one place – your team chat.
 There is no need to log in every time to Intercom to reply your customer or go to Mailchimp to check on the new subscribers.
 You set up a channel for every software you use and from that moment receive all notifications in one place.

 - Powerful search.
 You can search through messages and files.
 The content within the files you share as well Google docs and Dropbox is also searchable.
 Advanced search options allow you to apply search operators such as quotation marks to search for a specific phrase or asterisk (*) after a particular word to see all instances of it in Slack.